jump-dev/JuMP.jl/docs/src/index.md

     If you aren't sure if you should use JuMP, read [Should I use JuMP?](@ref).

 ## Resources for getting started

+There are few ways to get started with JuMP:

 * Read the [Installation Guide](@ref).
 * Read the introductory tutorials [Getting started with Julia](@ref) and